-We designed the format of the virtual meeting to ensure that our stockholders who attend our Annual Meeting will be afforded the same rights and opportunities to participate as they would at an in-person meeting and to enhance stockholder access, participation and communication through online tools.
-We will take the following steps to ensure such an experience:
+We designed the format of the virtual meeting to ensure that our stockholders who attend our Annual Meeting will be afforded the same rights and opportunities to participate as they would at an in-person meeting and to enhance stockholder access and participation through the virtual meeting portal available at virtualshareholdermeeting.com/HAIN2021.
+During the Annual Meeting, we will answer questions submitted in accordance with the meeting rules of conduct, subject to time constraints.
+The meeting rules of conduct will be available on the virtual meeting portal.
+Questions are limited to one per stockholder unless time otherwise permits.
+If we receive substantially similar questions, we will group such questions together.
+Questions regarding personal matters or matters not relevant to meeting matters or our business or operations will not be answered.

-- providing stockholders with the ability to submit appropriate questions via the meeting website, limiting questions to one per stockholder unless time otherwise permits; and - answering as many questions submitted in accordance with the meeting rules of conduct as possible in the time allotted for the meeting without discrimination.

-Questions pertinent to meeting matters will be answered during the meeting, subject to time constraints.
-Questions regarding personal matters are not pertinent to meeting matters and therefore will not be answered.